 The necessity of Iodine isn’t exclusive to the thyroid, the entire body needs it.
 You might say that your body requires iodine the way a car requires oil — it’s simply necessary for the entire system to function properly.
-Many people don’t realize that female breast tissue has a greater concentration of iodine and has a special need for iodine.
+Many people don’t realize the importance of iodine for women’s health.
+Aside from the critical role iodine plays in thyroid, iodine is essential to women in other ways, especially breast health.
+Women’s breast tissue has a greater concentration of iodine and has a special need for iodine.
 When breast tissue has low iodine levels, health problems can follow.
 Let’s take a look at the top six things you need to know regarding iodine and its impact on breast health.

 1. Iodine Deficiency is a Problem